edlsh/smartsheet-agent/README.md

 - **Read-Only by Design** - Safe data access with no modification capabilities
 - **Model Agnostic** - Use any LLM provider via OpenRouter (Claude, GPT-4, Gemini, Llama, etc.)
 - **Natural Language Queries** - Ask questions about your Smartsheet data conversationally
-- **49 Powerful Tools** - Comprehensive read-only access to sheets, reports, attachments, discussions, dashboards, automation, webhooks, images, and more
+- **31 Powerful Tools** - Comprehensive read-only access to sheets, reports, attachments, discussions, dashboards, webhooks, images, and more
 - **Interactive Mode** - Chat with your data in a conversational session
 - **Easy Model Switching** - Change models on-the-fly during interactive sessions
 - **Cell History Audit** - Track who changed what and when